AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/airdrop-campaign.md

 <figure><img src="../../.gitbook/assets/airdrop-accept+approve+deposit.png" alt=""><figcaption></figcaption></figure>

 After these steps, congratulations!
 You have created your Airdrop Campaign using Merkl!

 _**Please note that once created, your campaign may take up to one hour to become visible on the front-end.**_

-* **Using an EOA Account**:
-  * Double-check your campaign configuration.
-  * Read and accept Merkl's T\&Cs by clicking on the "Accept" button and signing using your wallet.
-  * Approve and then deposit the amount you want to incentivize, plus the maintenance fee.

-After these steps, congratulations!
-You have created your  Concentrated Liquidity Merkl Incentivization Campaign!

-_**Please note that once created, your campaign may take up to one hour to become visible on the front-end.**_